09pve09/commerce_site/README.md

 ### Other

-This is my first project that i have built using React+Redux.
+This is a project that i have built using React+Redux.

 Getting all the components together and understanding the concepts of working these two libraries together, was indeed the hardest part.